busuyiomotosho/nextjs-fullstack-tutorial/README.md

 This is a simple personal blog built with [Next.js](https://nextjs.org/).
-It includes an admin dashboard where the user can easily upload blog content in the blog section on the website.
+It includes an admin dashboard where the user can easily upload blog content in the blog section on the website, which are store in a mongodb database via mongodb atlas.
+It also features local authentication and OAuth authentication with google.

 ## Getting Started